Georgia Dabritz: College career

 Dabritz started her college career in 2012 as a Freshman and made immediate impact to the Red Rocks team.
 She hit 41-44 routines during the season and was the NCAA Regional bars champion.
 She also placed tenth on vault at the 2012 NCAA Nationals.
 Georgia also made Dean's List and Athletic Director's Honor Roll and was later awarded 2012 Pac-12 Freshman of the Year.

-After a successful Freshman year, Dabritz came back stronger as a Sophomore for the 2013 season.
+After a successful freshman year, Dabritz returned as a sophomore for the 2013 season.
 She hit 47-53 routines during season.
 She also scored a Perfect 10.0 on Bars against Florida and also scored 39.700 in the all-around at that meet, which is the 8th-tied best score in the program's history.
 She was a 4-time All American, was the runner-up at the 2013 NCAA Nationals on bars and was Pac-12 Gymnast of the Week twice.

-As a Junior, in 2014, Dabritz hit all 42 routines during the season and scored two Perfect 10's during the season (UB & FX) and a career high of 9.975 on Floor against Oregon State.
+As a junior, Dabritz hit all 42 routines during the season and scored two Perfect 10's during the season (UB & FX) and a career high of 9.975 on Floor against Oregon State.
 She was a 5-time All-American and was 9th in the 2014 NCAA Vault Finals.
 She was Pac-12 Specialist of the Year and made Dean's List and Honor Roll for the third year.

-In her final year, as a Senior, in 2015, she has contributed massively towards the Utah team and has been deemed as a team leader for the Utah Red Rocks team during the season.
-She will graduate in 2015, majoring in Health, Society and Policy and, has not yet announced her career plan.
+In 2015, her senior year, she has contributed towards the Utah team and has been deemed as a team leader for the Utah Red Rocks team during the season.
+She will graduate in 2015, majoring in Health, Society and Policy.
 She won the 2015 AAI Award.